Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

-Consider again a primitive pseudo orbit $\bg$ with a single $2$-encounter of length zero.
-For the pseudo orbit $\bg$ in example \ref{exampleL2-1}, reordering links at the self-intersection increases the number of periodic orbits in $\bg'$ relative to $\bg$; so $m_{\bg'} = m_{\bg} +1$.
-For $\bg$ in example \ref{exampleL2-2}, reordering links at the self-intersection decreases the number of periodic orbits in $\bg'$ relative to $\bg$; $m_{\bg'} = m_{\bg} -1$.
-Thus, reordering at a single $2$-encounter changes the parity of the number of orbits.
-If $j$ is the number of $2$-encounters at which $\bg$ is reordered to obtain the partner orbit $\bg'$,
+The other source of sign changes in the formula (\ref{contributionC}) for $C_{\bg}$ is the factor $(-1)^{m_{\bg '}}$.
+Consider again an irreducible pseudo orbit $\bg$ with a single $2$-encounter of length zero.
+For the pseudo orbit $\bg$ defined in (\ref{eq:single encounter 1}), reordering links at the self-intersection increases the number of periodic orbits in $\bg'$ relative to $\bg$; so $m_{\bg'} = m_{\bg} +1$.
+Reversing the roles of $\bg$ and $\bg'$, reordering the links at the single self-intersection reduces the number of periodic orbits in $\bg'$ relative to $\bg$ by one.
+Reordering links at a single self-intersection changes the parity of the number of orbits.
+Hence if $j$ is the number of $2$-encounters at which $\bg$ is reordered to obtain the partner orbit $\bg'$ then,

-\begin{lemma} For any primitive pseudo orbit $\bg$ with $N \geq 1$ self-intersections, all of which are $2$-encounters of length zero, $C_{\bg} = 2^{N-n}$. \end{lemma} \begin{proof} Suppose $\bg\in \widehat{\mathcal{P}}_{N,0}^n$ is a primitive pseudo orbit with $N \geq 1$ self-intersections, all of which are $2$-encounters of length zero, and consider partner orbits $\bg' \in \mathcal{P}_{\bg}$.
-We order the sum over $\mathcal{P}_{\bg}$ by the number of self-intersections at which link connections are reordered relative to $\bg$, which we denote by $j$.
-Using \eqref{2encstability} and \eqref{2encparityoforbits},
+\begin{lemma} For an irreducible pseudo orbit $\bg$ of length $n$ with $N \geq 1$ self-intersections, $C_{\bg} = 2^{N-n}$. \end{lemma} \begin{proof} Let $\bg\in \hP_{N}^n$ be an irreducible pseudo orbit with $N \geq 1$ self-intersections and consider all partner orbits $\bg' \in \mathcal{P}_{\bg}$.
+Order the sum over $\mathcal{P}_{\bg}$ by the number of self-intersections at which link connections are reordered relative to $\bg$, which we denote by $j$.
+Using (\ref{2encstability}) and (\ref{2encparityoforbits}),

 \end{proof}